redot-rex/rex-engine/README.md

 ## Documentation and demos

-The class reference is accessible from the Redot editor.
+The class reference is accessible from the ReX editor.

-## Redot Experimental
+## Redot Engine

-Looking to try out new features that aren't backwards compatible with Godot, or would you like to create new features for Redot Engine that can't be added here due to compatibility issues?

-Meet us over at [ReX](https://github.com/Redot-Experimental/ReX?tab=readme-ov-file) Where we test new ideas and improve the engine in ways not currently possible here in the core repo.
+Looking for a stable engine you can bring your current Godot projects over to?
+Checkout the [Redot Engine Repo](https://github.com/Redot-Engine/redot-engine) where we strive to maintain compatibility with current Godot versions while fixing bugs and making improvements that won't break your current projects.